 Seeking Professional Help

-There are resources and supports services available to help you determine how and when to seek professional help for yourself, for a friend, or family member with a mental health issue.
+There are resources and support services available to help you determine how and when to seek professional help for yourself, for a friend, or family member with a mental health issue.
 It's also important to know your rights under The Mental Health Services Act.

 Top